translate this page

 (who, after all is said and done, was a humanist), may have had too much influence on all this.

-My favorite sequence is "The Tunnel" where someone is faced by his entire company from WWII, who all died and now come back,
+My favorite sequence is "The Tunnel" where someone is faced by his entire platoon from WWII, who all died and now come back,

 marching in formation, to spook him with guilt feelings.
 Great sound!
 And the way he finally gets rid of them is a big laugh indeed.